 In this part, we mentioned three kinds of kitchen knives.
 You take only one knife you need

 What is the difference between Santoku vs. Chef knife?

-As the most common kitchen knives for multifunctional use, both the Santoku knife and the chef’s knife could be used for a range of meal preparation tasks, from slicing meats and seafood to cutting fruit and vegetables to mincing herbs and spices.
+As the most common kitchen knife for multifunctional use, both the Santoku knife and the chef’s knife could be used for a range of meal preparation tasks, from slicing meats and seafood to cutting fruit and vegetables to mincing herbs and spices.

 However, the variations in construction and how each knife reaches the work surface require various knife skills and cutting methods to use each knife to its maximum ability.